inspec/inspec/docs/dsl_inspec.md

 #### `describe.one` usage notes

 * A `describe.one` block passes if one of its nested `describe` blocks has all assertions passing.
-That is, it needs an entire `describe` block to pass and not just a single assertion.
+A `describe.one` block needs an entire `describe` block to pass and not just a single assertion.
-* InSpec will always evaluate all the tests contained within `describe.one`.
+* Chef InSpec will always evaluate all the tests contained within `describe.one`.
 It does not short-circuit upon evaluating a passing `describe` block.
 * Nesting a `describe.one` block inside another `describe.one` block is not supported.

 ### Sensitive resources

-In some scenarios, you may be writing checks involving resources with sensitive content (e.g. a file resource).
-In the case of failures, it may be desired to suppress output.
-This can be done by adding the `:sensitive` flag to the resource definition
+In some scenarios, you may be writing checks that involve resources with sensitive content, such as a file resource.
+In case of failures, you may desire to suppress output.
+Do this task by adding the `:sensitive` flag to the resource definition:

 ```ruby
 describe file('/tmp/mysecretfile'), :sensitive do